nnance/tetris-react-ts/README.md

 ## Architecture

-Purely functional with all state management / side effects
+Purely functional with all state management / side effects injected by the application following the onion architecture.

 ## Getting Started